 Ragdolls generally love being with people and get along very well with other animals and children, providing they are not overly

 agressive toward the Ragdoll.

-weeks and then obtaining full color at about two years of age.
+beginning weeks and then obtaining full color at about two years of age.
 Full maturity of size takes 3-4 years.
-Ragdolls are a large
+Ragdolls are a

-domestic cat with males usually weighing 14-18 pounds (sometimes 20) and the females 8-14 pounds.
-Rags2Riches Ragdolls are
+large domestic cat with males usually weighing 14-18 pounds and the females 8-14 pounds.
+Traditional Ragdolls are available in

 Seal point: Dark brown to black points, light to medium brown body color.